VICO-UoE/mlpractical/notes/google_cloud_setup.md

 1. Get your coupon by following the instructions in the [coupon retrieval link](http://google.force.com/GCPEDU?cid=gUsa1mwo1yeUg4uWn5dJ7nsQXBQhsopl2fYBzL1ETQUEe7BiV6%2BQCOTy2nFd50d0/).
 2. Once you receive your coupon, follow the email instructions to add your coupon to your account.
-3. Once you have added your coupon, join the [MLPractical2018-9 Google Group](https://groups.google.com/d/forum/mlpractical_2018-9) using the same Google account you used to redeem your coupon.
+3. Once you have added your coupon, join the [MLPractical GCP Google Group](https://groups.google.com/forum/#!forum/mlpractical_gcp) using the same Google account you used to redeem your coupon.
 This ensures access to the shared disk images.
 4. Once logged in, click on Projects (on the left hand side of the search bar on top of the page) Name your project sxxxxxxx-MLPractical - replacing the sxxxxxxx with your student number.
 5. Make sure that the financial source for your project is the MLPractical credit by clicking the 3 lines icon at the top left corner and then clicking billing -> go to linked billing account.